Testing the Combination of XL184 (Cabozantinib), Nivolumab, and Ipilimumab for Poorly Differentiated Neuroendocrine Tumors

 Metastatic Large Cell Neuroendocrine Carcinoma Metastatic Neuroendocrine Carcinoma Metastatic Neuroendocrine Neoplasm Metastatic Small Cell Neuroendocrine Carcinoma Carcinoma Carcinoma, Neuroendocrine Neuroendocrine Tumors Carcinoma, Small Cell Nivolumab Ipilimumab Cabozantinib S-malate

 You can join if…

 Open to people ages 18 years and up

-- Patients must have metastatic, histologically confirmed poorly-differentiated neuroendocrine neoplasms per 2018 World Health Organization (WHO) classification.
+- Patients must have metastatic, histologically confirmed poorly-differentiated neuroendocrine neoplasms per 2018 World Health Organization (WHO) classification, with the exception of small cell lung cancer and merkel cell carcinoma.
 All variations of poorly differentiated neuroendocrine carcinoma (small cell, large cell and mixed cells) are eligible

 - Failure of only one line of prior systemic cancer treatment

 - Patients must have measurable disease as defined by Response Evaluation Criteria in Solid Tumors (RECIST) version (v)1.1

 - Patients must have lesions that can be safely biopsied and be willing to have a pre-treatment and an on-treatment biopsy (after 1 month of treatment with the combination regimen) and a blood collection at baseline